theforeman/forklift/docs/development.md

 ## Development Environment Deployment

 A Katello development environment can be deployed on CentOS 6 or 7.
-Ensure that you have followed the steps to setup Vagrant and the libvirt plugin.
+Ensure that you have followed the steps to [setup Vagrant and the libvirt plugin](vagrant.md).
 There are a variety of useful development environment options that should or can be set when creating a development box.
 These options are designed to configure your environment ready to use your own fork, and create pull requests.
 To create a development box:

+  0. Ensure your workstation is configured to access your GitHub account.
   1. Copy `boxes.yaml.example` to `boxes.yaml`.
 If you already have a `boxes.yaml`, you can copy the entries in `boxes.yaml.example` to your `boxes.yaml`.
-  2. Now, replace `<my_github_username>` with your github username
+  2. Now, replace `<REPLACE ME>` with your github username.
   3. Fill in any ansible options, examples:
     * `foreman_devel_github_push_ssh`: Force git to push over SSH when HTTPS remote is configured
     * `ssh_forward_agent`: Forward local SSH keys to the box via ssh-agent
     * `katello_devel_github_username`: Your GitHub username to set up repository forks
+    * `forwarded_port_host_ip`: control what IP port forwards bind to.
+'0.0.0.0' will bind to all.
+Defaults to '127.0.0.1'
   4. Fill in any foreman-installer options, examples:
     * `--katello-devel-use-ssh-fork`: will add your fork by SSH instead of HTTPS
     * `--katello-devel-fork-remote-name`: will change the naming convention for your fork's remote